SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ---
 ## Overview

 This document describes microservice SDK features, including annotations, services, configuration files, logging and maven build plugin.

-There are two possible deployment types:
+There are two possible deployment types on the platform:

 * Hosted deployment - the default for microservices.
 For typical use cases the hosted deployment is the suggested one.
 * External/legacy deployment - requires custom installation of the platform and agent.

+For development and testing purposes one can deploy a microservice on a local docker.
+The process is described in this document

 ## Annotations